 - Your usage is tracked and may be used for reports.
 We track a lot of job data and store it for a long time.
 We use this data to generate usage reports and look at patterns and trends.
 We may report this data, including your individual data, to your adviser, department head, dean, or other administrator or supervisor.

-- Flux is intended only for non-commercial, academic research and instruction.
-Commercial use of some of the software on Flux is prohibited by software licensing terms.
+- Our HPC systems are intended only for non-commercial, academic research and instruction.
+Commercial use of some of the software on our HPC clusters is prohibited by software licensing terms.
 Prohibited uses include product development or validation, any service for which a fee is charged, and, in some cases, research involving proprietary data that will not be made available publicly.
-Please contact email@example.com if you have any questions about this policy, or about whether your work may violate these terms.
+Please contact firstname.lastname@example.org if you have any questions about this policy, or about whether your work may violate these terms.

 - You are responsible for the security of sensitive codes and data.
 If you will be storing export-controlled or other sensitive or secure software, libraries, or data on the cluster, it is your responsibility that is is secured to the standards set by the most restrictive governing rules.
 We cannot reasonably monitor everything that is installed on the cluster, and cannot be responsible for it, leaving the responsibility with you, the end user.